yiisoft/yii2-elasticsearch/docs/guide/mapping-indexing.md

 ==================

-## Creating indices and mappings

-Elasticsearch is a document store, and the schema of those documents is called a mapping.
-Every index should have a mapping.
+## Comparison with SQL

+[Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/_mapping_concepts_across_sql_and_elasticsearch.html) provides an extensive list of concepts in Elasticsearch and SQL and how they map to one another.
+We'll focus on the basics.

+An Elasticsearch cluster consists of one or more Elasticsearch instances.
+Requests are sent to one of the instances, which propagates the query to other instances in the cluster, collects results, and then returns them to the client.
+Therefore a cluster or an instance that represents it roughly correspond to a SQL database.

+In Elasticsearch data is stored in indices.
+An index corresponds to a SQL table.

+An index contains documents.
+Documents correspond to rows in a SQL table.
+In this extension, an [[yii\elasticsearch\ActiveRecord|ActiveRecord]] represents a document in an index.
+The operation of saving a document into an index is called indexing.

+The schema or structure of a document is defined in the so-called mapping.
+A mapping defines document fields, which correspond to columns in SQL.
+In Elasticsearch the primary key field is special, because it always exists and its name and structure can not be changed.
+Other fields are fully configurable.

+## Mapping fields beforehand

 Even though new fields will be created on the fly when documents are indexed, it is considered good practice to define a mapping before indexing documents.

-Generally, once an attribute is defined, it is not possible to change its type (for example, go from integer to string).
+Generally, once an attribute is defined, it is not possible to change its type.
+For example if a text field is configured to use the English language analyzer, it is not possible to switch to a different language without reindexing every document in the index.
 Certain limited modifications to mapping can be applied on the fly.
 See [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-put-mapping.html#updating-field-mappings) for more info.